Malkien/cliDocli/README.md

     esac
 }
 ```
-### 2. Create the help function that display the utilities of the script.
+### 2. The help function that display the utilities of the script.
+This only display the descripption and way to use the script.
 ```shell
 {
     help(){